SamPovilus/RPi_Hat_Template/README_ROBOT.md

 * move enable to a channel that is by default in the right state
 * label test points
 * resistor calculation for 3904, used 1k which is more approprate for 2n2222
+* use qwiic connector instead of 100 mill?